 Speaking of water delivery, we designed the Ratio to shower water over the grounds in a Fibonacci spiral pattern which, after an exhaustive series of tests, delivered the best saturation of the grounds.
 The pattern supports the vital brewing feature of an automated “bloom,” an all important pre-infusion of the grounds that releases the flavor of the coffee before the full brew cycle begins.

 Labor in the US is expensive.
-But we believe our hands and eyes should assemble and inspect every machine before it goes out the door to ensure our customers receive an expertly crafted brewing machine.
+But for the Ratio Eight Thermal Set, we assemble and inspect every machine before it goes out the door to ensure our customers receive an expertly crafted brewing machine.

 10. Backed by a 5-year warranty